lamhq/tech-notes/elasticsearch/1-intro.md

 There are also some **books** currently being written by community members, and many **blog posts** around the net sharing experiences and knowledge

+## Which companies use Elasticsearch

+- Netflix
+- Linkedin
+- Stackoverflow
+- Github
+- Facebook

 ## How Does Elasticsearch Work?

 Elasticsearch uses shipping agents, called beats, to transfer raw data from multiple sources into Elasticsearch.
 After data is shipped into Elasticsearch, the engine runs data ingestion processes, which parse, normalize, enrich, and prepare data for indexing.